-The external system shall be designed so that flows, pressures and temperatures are close to the nominal values in Technical Data, which can be found by accessing Engine Online Configurator available through Wärtsilä's website.
-And the cooling water must be properly de-aerated.
+The external system shall be designed so that flows, pressures and temperatures are close to the nominal values in Technical data (please refer to technical data, which could be found by accessing Engine Online Configurator available through Wärtsilä's website) and the cooling water is properly de-aerated.
+With good external cooling water system design, kinetic energy losses and pressure drops are minimized and therefore efficient and proper engine cooling are achieved.